Saurabh968441/My-First-Repository-demo/README.md

 # My-First-Repository-demo
-This is a demo Git &amp; Github class
+This is a demo Git &amp; Github class.